bitrise-io/devcenter/_articles/builds/Scheduling-Builds.md

 7. Check and fill out the rest of the input fields if necessary.
 You can schedule your build in the advanced version of the `Build configuration` window too.
 8. Click `Schedule Build` at the bottom of the pop-up window.

-{% include message_box.html type="done" title="My message" content="  Now you're back on your `Builds` board and you can see your scheduled build..
+{% include message_box.html type="done" title="" content="  Now you're back on your `Builds` board and you can see your scheduled build..
 "%}

 If you click on `Show scheduled`, you can edit/delete your schedules, disable build scheduling by toggling the switch to the left, or immediately trigger the build by clicking on the `Trigger now` button.